NVIDIA/NeMo/examples/multimodal/speechllm/README.md

 #### **Inference with Complete SpeechLLM Checkpoints**

-If you want to load a pretrained SpeechLLM model from cloud, you can use the following script:
+If you want to load a pretrained SpeechLLM from cloud, you can use the following script:
 ```bash
 TEST_MANIFESTS="[/data/test_1.json,/data/test_2.json]"
 TEST_NAMES="[test-1,test-2]"